 Issue Mitigation Measures EIS Reference Odour Odours generated from the Project are not expected to be detrimental to the health and safety of employees, visitors or the general public.
-However, some odours may be generated from coal seam gas during mining, waste disposal and sewage treatment.
-In general, the dominant wind direction is away from the accommodation village such that odour impacts are only likely to occur on rare occasion that calm or adverse winds dominate.
-To minimise generation of odours from the landfill, waste receptacles at the accommodation village will be collected and cleaned regularly and waste disposed to landfill will be covered on a daily basis with soil sourced from landfill excavation.
+However, some limited odours may be generated from very low levels of coal seam gas during mining.
+Additionally, localised odour may be generated from waste disposal and sewage treatment.
+In general, the prevailing wind direction is away from the accommodation village such that odour impacts are only likely to occur on rare occasion that calm or adverse winds dominate.
+To minimise generation of odours from the landfill, waste receptacles at the accommodation village will be collected and cleaned regularly and waste disposed to landfill will be covered or compacted on a regular basis with soil sourced from landfill excavation.
 In the event that significant odours occur, suppressants may be used.
-Sewage sludge will be removed to the Barcaldine Regional Council facility on a regular basis to reduce the potential for odour generation on site.
-Volume 2, Section 13 Volume 2, Section 16 Noise and vibration The accommodation village is located to the south-east of the MIA to aid in minimising the level of disturbance to off shift personnel from vibration, noise and light.
-The accommodation will be designed to include mitigation measures such as air-conditioning and double-glazing to minimise the impact of noise on sleep patterns and quality of life.
-Volume 2, Section 24 Volume 2, Section 15 Waste Detailed waste management strategies are outlined in Volume 2, Section 16 and include clear procedures for minimisation, segregation, storage, handling, transport and treatment of waste materials to avoid direct or indirect impacts on the environment or health of people working on site and the community.
-Procedures will rely on safe work method statements and Materials Safety Data Sheets to inform procedures for each material.
-Hazardous waste tracking will occur as per legislative requirements.
+Sewage sludge will be removed to the Barcaldine Regional Council or registered off-site facility on a regular basis to reduce the potential for odour generation on site.
+Disposal to Emerald is also a suitable option; however, it will depend on the final composition / moisture content of the biosolids and the landfills capacity to accept the waste Volume 1, Section 13 Noise and Vibration The accommodation village is located to the east of the primary MIA to aid in minimising the level of disturbance to off shift personnel from vibration, noise and light.
+Once out of pit dumps are established, these will alleviate the noise levels from operations.
+The accommodation will be designed to include mitigation measures such as air-conditioning and adequate sound-proofing where required to minimise the impact of noise on sleep patterns and quality of life.
+Intermittent blasting will be conducted only during daylight hours.
+Volume 1, Section 15 Waste Detailed waste management strategies are outlined in Volume 1, Section 16 and include objectives for minimisation, segregation, storage, handling, transport and treatment of waste materials to avoid direct or indirect impacts on the environment or health of people working on-site and the community.
+Procedures developed will rely on safe work method statements and Materials Safety Data Sheets (MSDS) to inform any workers of the appropriate Health and Safety practices associated with each material used.
+Hazardous waste tracking will occur per legislative requirements.
 Waste receptacles at the accommodation village will be collected and cleaned regularly.
-Residual waste will be disposed to an engineered landfill on-site where waste and long-term impacts will be contained effectively - e.g. daily cover, capping, leachate and landfill gas collection and treatment.
-Sewage will be treated on-site to appropriate levels before reuse for industrial applications on-site.
-Sewage sludge will be removed to a Barcaldine Regional Council facility for treatment and disposal.
-Volume 2, Section 24 Volume 2, Section 16
+Where necessary, residual waste will be disposed of to an engineered landfill on-site where waste and long-term impacts will be contained effectively - e.g. regular cover, capping, leachate and landfill gas collection and treatment.
+Where necessary, sewage will be treated on-site to appropriate levels before reuse for industrial applications on-site.
+Sewage sludge will be removed to a Barcaldine Regional Council or Emerald facility for treatment and disposal.
+Coal rejects material generated by the Project consists of rock (dilution) and coal fines.
+The latter has the potential for spontaneous combustion.
+The characteristics of the coarse rejects and uneconomic waste seams on site will be investigated in an ongoing assessment as the Project commences, to determine the best management measures - typically this will involve burying these materials, within the mining areas.
+Volume 1, Section 16